kubedb/docs/docs/guides/proxysql/reconfigure/overview/index.md

 # Reconfiguring ProxySQL

-This guide will give an overview on how KubeDB Enterprise operator reconfigures `ProxySQL`.
+This guide will give an overview on how KubeDB Ops Manager reconfigures `ProxySQL`.

 ## Before You Begin